Cow protection movement: 1800s

 Elsewhere, in 1893 there were riots in Azamgarh and Mau, in eastern Uttar Pradesh.
 The Azamgarh riots were born out of administrative disputes regarding cow slaughter.
 Reportedly an inexperienced British officer (Henry Dupernex) ordered Muslims to register with the police, if they wished to slaughter cows for Eid al-Adha.
 Many of the Muslims interpreted the order as an invitation to sacrifice.

 In the town of Mau, there were riots in 1806, states John McLane, that had led to Sadar Nizamat Adawlat to prohibit cow sacrifices in 1808.
 The Hindus had interpreted this to mean a prohibition to all cattle slaughter.
-In early 19th-century the prohibition was enforced in a manner Hindu interpreted it.
+In early 19th-century the prohibition was enforced in a manner Hindus interpreted it.
 However, in the 1860s, the interpretation changed to Muslim version wherein cattle sacrifice was banned in 1808, but not cattle slaughter.
 This, states McLane, triggered intense dissatisfaction among Hindus.
 Mau, with nearly half of its population being Muslim, resisted Hindu interpretation.
 When a "local Muslim zamindar (landowner) insisted on sacrificing an animal for his daughter's wedding", a group of local Hindus gathered to object, according to McLane.
 Four thousand men from Ballia district and two thousand from Ghazipur district joined the Hindus in Mau to stop the sacrifice in 1893.
 They were apparently motivated by the belief that cows had not been killed in Mau since Akbar's time, but the British were now changing the rules to allow cow killing in new locations.
 The cow-protecting Hindus attacked the Muslims and looted a bazaar in Mau.
 The British officials estimated seven Muslims were killed in the riots, while locals placed the toll at 200.